Trust, Lust, and Must

 "Trust, Lust, and Must" is an episode from the dramedy series Ugly Betty.
 In the United States, Canada and Australia, it aired as the sixth episode, but is actually the seventh overall.
 Written by Cameron Litvack and directed by James Babbitt, the episode first aired on November 2, 2006.
-This episode will be executive producer Salma Hayek's first on-screen appearance on the series as a recurring regular outside her cameo from the telenovela scenes that appear on the episodes.
+It is executive producer Salma Hayek's first on-screen appearance on the series as a recurring regular outside her cameo from the telenovela scenes that appear on the episodes.

 Plot

 Betty, Hilda and Ignacio consult with a lawyer on ways to keep Ignacio in the United States as Ignacio is asked about why he never applied for a green card or took up the amnesty program that was offered in 1986.
 Ignacio only states that "he was busy" and when the lawyer tells them that he will take up the case for only $20,000, the Suarezes know that they had their work cut out for them.
 While going through files and papers that could help their dad stay in the country, Betty and Hilda find a photo of their mother Rosa with part of the picture torn off but featured a hand of someone else.
 When Betty asked who it was, Ignacio is not in a good mood to tell her, only to say that was that it was a boyfriend of hers, which contradicts his claim that they were first time loves.

 Despite that setback, Hilda suggests that she and a reluctant Betty sell Herbalux at MODE to solve their legal problems.
 While Betty struggles at selling Herbalux at work, she does take a closer look at the picture and tells Hilda that their mother has a wedding ring that dates back to 1975, but Hilda is too caught up in selling trying to sell the products in another part of town, where after a mêlée outside a gym she runs into a lawyer name Leah Stillman, who quickly bails her out of the argument.
 Leah then gives her a card if she needs to hire her.

 Hilda decides to go to MODE personally to help her sister sell the stuff, of which they succeed in a big way, knowing that selling products at Meade Publications violates company rules as pointed out by Wilhelmina, who calls Betty into her office.
 As Wilhelmina asks Betty why she did it, Betty tells her it was to help her father.
 This prompts Wilhelmina to write a check for Betty on the condition that she sell out Daniel.
 After telling Hilda the consequences and later on in the evening after having a drink with Christina at the rack, Betty ponders what to do if she accepted the check, especially after arguing with her dad.